pagkly/Zed/Investopedia/Investing/Beta 1.md

 Ultimately, an investor is using beta to try to gauge how much risk a stock is adding to a portfolio.
 While a stock that deviates very little from the market doesn’t add a lot of risk to a portfolio, it also doesn’t increase the potential for greater returns.

 In order to make sure that a specific stock is being compared to the right benchmark, it should have a high R-squared value in relation to the benchmark.
 [R-squared](https://www.investopedia.com/terms/r/r-squared.asp) is a statistical measure that shows the percentage of a security's historical price movements that can be explained by movements in the benchmark index.
-When using beta to determine the degree of systematic risk, a security with a high R-squared value, in relation to its benchmark, could indicate a more relevant benchmark.
+When using beta to determine the degree of [[Systematic Risk]], a security with a high R-squared value, in relation to its benchmark, could indicate a more relevant benchmark.

 For example, a gold [exchange-traded fund (ETF)](https://www.investopedia.com/terms/e/etf.asp), such as the SPDR Gold Shares ([GLD](https://www.investopedia.com/markets/quote?tvwidgetsymbol=gld)), is tied to the performance of gold bullion.1 Consequently, a gold ETF would have a low beta and R-squared relationship with the S&P 500.

 One way for a stock investor to think about risk is to split it into two categories.
-The first category is called systematic risk, which is the risk of the entire market declining.
-The [financial crisis in 2008](https://www.investopedia.com/articles/economics/09/financial-crisis-review.asp) is an example of a systematic-risk event; no amount of [diversification](https://www.investopedia.com/terms/d/diversification.asp) could have prevented investors from losing value in their stock portfolios.
-Systematic risk is also known as un-diversifiable risk.
+The first category is called [[Systematic Risk]], which is the risk of the entire market declining.
+The [financial crisis in 2008](https://www.investopedia.com/articles/economics/09/financial-crisis-review.asp) is an example of a systematic-risk event; no amount of [diversification](https://www.investopedia.com/terms/d/diversification.asp) could have prevented investors from losing value in their stock portfolios. [[Systematic Risk]] is also known as un-diversifiable risk.

 [Unsystematic risk](https://www.investopedia.com/terms/u/unsystematicrisk.asp), also known as diversifiable risk, is the uncertainty associated with an individual stock or industry.
 For example, the surprise announcement that the company Lumber Liquidators ([LL](https://www.investopedia.com/markets/quote?tvwidgetsymbol=LL)) had been selling hardwood flooring with dangerous levels of formaldehyde in 2015 is an example of unsystematic risk.2 It was risk that was specific to that company.
 Unsystematic risk can be partially mitigated through diversification.